FREQUENTLY ASKED QUESTIONS

 I opted in using 512-829-3687 but am receiving messages from a different number.
 Should I be concerned?

-While the 512 number is used for students to opt in, ADVi has many numbers that are used to send outgoing messages.
+While the 512 number is used for student supporters to opt in, ADVi has many numbers that are used to send outgoing messages.
 This helps ADVi text out the information you need as quickly as possible.
-Unfortunately, these numbers aren’t always local to the Austin-area (where ADVi is based) or to the area where a student lives.
+Unfortunately, these numbers aren’t always local to the Austin area (where ADVi is based) or to the area where a user lives.
 But if the information is being identified as coming from ADVi, it is.
-If you’re ever unsure, contact us.
+If you’re ever unsure, contact us (for contact reason select Technical Website Questions).

 We do encourage you to take caution if you ever receive messages from an unknown number asking for personal information such as your SSN, date of birth, etc. ADVi will never ask you for that information.